OxEnsemble: Fair Ensembles for Low-Data Classification: Methods

 \subsection{Ensemble Construction and Training}

 We consider an ensemble of deep neural networks (DNNs) sharing a pretrained convolutional backbone (\Figref{fig:ensemble-illustration}).
 Each ensemble member is trained on a separate fold, stratified by both target label and group membership \citep{trStratifiedKfoldsCrossvalidation2023}.
-Training each member on different folds allows us to fully utilise the dataset, unlike standard fairness methods requiring held-out validation data \citep{hardtEqualityOpportunitySupervised2016,delaneyOxonFairFlexibleToolkit2024}.
+Training each member on different folds allows us to fully utilise the dataset, unlike standard fairness methods that require held-out validation data \citep{hardtEqualityOpportunitySupervised2016,delaneyOxonFairFlexibleToolkit2024}.
 Predictions are aggregated by majority voting, which enforces the guarantees of \citet{theisenWhenAreEnsembles2023} (see \secref{sec:theory}).

 \paragraph{Enforcing the fairness of ensemble members:} Each ensemble member is trained as a multi-headed classifier following OxonFair \citep{delaneyOxonFairFlexibleToolkit2024}.
 These heads predict both the task label (e.g., disease vs. no disease) and the protected attribute (i.e., group membership; see \Figref{fig:ensemble-illustration}, left).
 The task prediction head is trained with standard cross-entropy loss, while the group heads predict a one-hot encoding of the protected attribute using a squared loss.

 The two heads are combined using OxonFair's multi-head surgery.
-This procedure relies on weights selected on a validation set to enforce fairness constraints while maximising accuracy.
+This procedure takes a weighted average of the heads and a constant classifier, with weights selected on a validation set to enforce fairness constraints (e.g. the difference in recall between groups is less than 2\% or the minimum recall over any group is more than 70\%) while maximising accuracy.
+This averaging process can be performed in place, resulting in a single fair classifier with the same architecture as the single-headed model that predicts the original task label. \citep[See][section 4.2 for details]{delaneyOxonFairFlexibleToolkit2024}.

 This formulation allows any group fairness definition that can be expressed as a function of per-group confusion matrices to be optimized.
 Because weights are selected using held-out data, we can enforce error-based criteria---such as equal opportunity or minimum recall---even when the base model overfits during training.
 In practice, we enforce fairness per member using the held-out data of their corresponding fold, and we optimize over accuracy together with an experiment-specific fairness constraint: either minimum recall or equal opportunity.